stewartsmith/drizzle/docs/testing/drizzletest_commands.rst

 :program:`inc` takes in exactly one argument.
 The argument should be a ``variable``.
 The ``inc`` increments the value of the variable by 1.
 This command takes two forms. :program:`inc $variable_name;` and :program:`- -inc $variable_name`.
 This command is the reverse of :ref:`dec`

 .. note:: If a constant is given as argument, the following error is thrown.
-ERROR:The argument to dec must be a variable (start with $)
+ERROR:The argument to inc must be a variable (start with $)

 .. note:: If two arguments are given, the following error is thrown ERROR:End of line junk detected